MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 2. In the **To** field, enter the recipient's name or email address.
 You can populate the **To** field by either of the following ways:
     - Entering an email address manually.
     - Entering a name, email address, or a distribution list from Azure Active Directory.
     - Entering a contact or contact list/view from Common Data Services for Apps.
-The contatcs are populated from the selected environemnt.
+The contacts are populated from the selected environment.
 For more information on working with environments, see: [Work with environments](choose-environment.md).
     - Uploading a .csv file by selecting **Import recipients**.

 3. To insert the survey link into your email message, see [Insert survey link](#insert-survey-link).